prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/cooler-master-haf-xb-evo-review.md

 Unfortunately, they don't have integrated fan control, which means they generate a bit more noise than I'd like.

-On the other hand, this case was designed with "High Air Flow" in mind, so it's clear that cooling performance was Cooler Master's number one priority.
+On the other hand – much like the [Corsair Carbide Air 540](/budget-pcs/smallest-atx-cases/corsair-carbide-air-540-review/) this case was designed with "High Air Flow" in mind, so it's clear that cooling performance was Cooler Master's number one priority.

 Besides, you can always add your own fan controller if you wish.

 ![haf xb evo](/img/case/haf-xb-evo.jpg){: .img-middle}